 The fantastic thing about Hughes’ article is that it has brought people together through their love of Emily Brontë right in time for her birthday.
 Perhaps Hughes is a secret, undercover Brontë fan as her article seems to have had the exact opposite effect to what she intended which (I think) was to justify her personal hatred of Emily and spread her negative views of Wuthering Heights.
 One final thing which made me laugh was Hughes’ implication that Emily was convinced that she had a right to pen Wuthering Heights and write.
 Well so what if she did?
 By writing the piece about Emily, isn’t Hughes also convincing herself that she also has the right to put pen to paper (or fingers to keyboard)?
 She absolutely does, so what is her problem with Emily doing the same?

 If Brontë detractors can light such a spark, they’d better be prepared for the blaze set by Brontë fans in response.
 Our words and our passion do more than smoulder; they burn brightly forever, just like the creations and imagination of the magnificent Emily Jane Brontë.

-All quotes are taken from Juliet Barker’s A Life in Letters.
+All quotes above are taken from Juliet Barker’s A Life in Letters.